MicrosoftDocs/memdocs/windows-365/business/assign-unassign-license.md

 5. Select licenses that you want to assign to the user, or deselect licenses that you want to unassign from the user.
 6. Select **Save changes**.
     - When you assign a Windows 365 license, Windows 365 will immediately begin creating a new Cloud PC for the user.
-    - When you unassign a Windows 365 license from a user, that user can still access their Cloud PC for 24 hours.
+    - When you unassign a Windows 365 license from a user or the license expires, that user can still access their Cloud PC for 24 hours.
 After that time, the Cloud PC will be deleted.